 The Area Deprivation Index (ADI) ranks neighborhoods and communities relative to all neighborhoods across the nation and the state.
 ADI is calculated based on 17 measures related to four primary domains: education, income and employment, housing, and household characteristics.
 The overall scores are measured on a scale of 1 to 100 where 1 indicates the lowest level of deprivation (least disadvantaged) and 100 is the highest level of deprivation (most disadvantaged).
-Newton County ranks in the 52nd percentile for Georgia and 61st in the national percentile, both of which are higher than state and national averages.
+Gilmer County ranks in the 48th percentile for Georgia and 58th in the national percentile.
+Pickens County ranks in the 38th percentile for Georgia and 48th in the national percentile, placing it somewhat better than Gilmer.